 Not only improvisation, but its close relative, courage, profoundly penetrated this year’s program.
 Stepping out of comfort zones and showing new and lesser-known sides, seemed a common approach across stages and formations.
 A prime example was the trio, Kry (Mona Matbou Riahi – clarinet/fx, Philipp Kienberger – bass, Alexander Yannilos – drums).
 The fresh (about as old as the pandemic) formation surprised the audience with explosive expression and bold concepts, seemingly pushing the musicians and their music to their edges.

-The powerful sound created by the uncommon combination of instruments, the bouncing back and forth, seamlessly, between frenzied free jazz fragments and broad, unified, thrashing beats, sent vibrations through the audience, as well as the physical space it was held in.
+The powerful sound bounced back and forth, seamlessly, between frenzied free jazz fragments and broad, unified, thrashing beats, sending vibrations through the audience, as well as the physical space it was held in.
 And what a space it was…

 A structural invention of this year’s festival was a brand new venue, and, arguably the best yet, of all the location roll-outs over the last few years (city park, bookbindery, court hall, bookstore, jazz mountain hikes and huts, etc.).
 This year’s prize addition was the Otto-Gruber Hall, a large-scale machinery storage warehouse, smack in the center of the town, mere steps away from the main venues.
 The luck of its location aside, the space itself is tremendous.
 An industrial paradise.
 And a haven for a certain brand of musicianship – the raw kind.
 The type that organically marries roughness with beauty.